|Louise Shelley||Apr 26, 2017||

 Panel on Bonsai Trees

-Expert on the cherry blossom tree, Ms. McClellan will convene a panel of colleagues to discuss the variety, beauty and symbolism of bonsai trees.
-She is the author of The Cherry Blossom Festival, Sakura Celebration and Cherry Blossoms, The Official Book of the National Cherry Blossoms Festival.
+Expert on the cherry blossom tree, Ms. McClellan is the author of The Cherry Blossom Festival, Sakura Celebration; Cherry Blossoms, The Official Book of the National Cherry Blossoms Festival; and Bonsai and Penjing, Ambassadors of Peace & Beauty.
 She has earned a Certificate of Commendation from Japan’s government for “promoting mutual understanding between our two great countries through great efforts and activities with cherry trees.”
 Ms. McClellan’s life-long love of trees began in New Jersey where she was fortunate enough to attend the Lawrenceville School, an arboretum-like campus laid out by Frederick Law Olmsted.
 Now residing in Washington, DC, she has held executive positions at the Smithsonian Institution, World Wildlife Fund and the American Association of Museums among other prestigious organizations.
-She shares her marketing and writing skills and expertise with clients on various projects—annual reports, speeches, fundraising letters and personal history booklets.
-Ms. McClellan is working on a novel set in 16th-century France, involving King Francis and his last official mistress.

 |Sandy Moore||May 24, 2017||